MAR'S Recipe For A Room

 2. Let in the light

-Removing a partial wall between the living and dinning rooms admits sunlight and affords views of the backyard throughout the two spaces.
+Removing a partial wall between the living and dining rooms admits sunlight and affords views of the backyard throughout the two spaces.

 3. Take a shine